Stan Tatkin: Biography

 Tatkin studied at Antioch University Los Angeles, where he earned his undergraduate and graduate degrees.
-He received his Psy.D in clinical psychology from Ryokan College in 1994.
+He received his Psy.D in clinical psychology from Ryokan College in 1994; the college later shut down.
 Tatkin received his early training in developmental self and object relations (Masterson Institute), Gestalt, psychodrama, and family systems theory.
 His private practice specialized for some time in treating adolescents and adults with personality disorders.
 More recently, his interests turned to psycho-neurobiological theories of human relationship and applying principles of early mother-infant attachment to adult romantic relationships.

 Tatkin was a primary inpatient group therapist at the John Bradshaw Center, where among other things, he taught mindfulness to patients and staff.
 He was trained in vipassana meditation by Shinzen Young, PhD, and became an experienced facilitator.
 He was also trained by David Reynolds, PhD, in two Japanese forms of psychotherapy, Morita and Naikan.

 Tatkin was clinical director of Charter Hospital's intensive outpatient drug and alcohol program.
 Trained in self and object relations for working with personality disorders through the Masterson Institute, he specialized early in his career as a clinician in treating adolescents and adults with personality disorders and drug and alcohol addiction.
 A former president of the California Association of Marriage and Family Therapists, Ventura County chapter, he is a veteran member of Allan N. Schore’s study group.
 He also trained in the Adult Attachment Interview by way of Mary Main and Erik Hesse's program through UC Berkeley.
 He was also trained in Paul Ekman’s Facial Action Coding System by Erika Rosenberg.